cryostatio/cryostatio.github.io/guides/_subsections/download-edit-and-upload-a-customized-event-template.md

       image-name="4.1.0/download-edit-and-upload-a-customized-event-template-1.png"
       caption="
         Click the action overflow \"&#65049;\" <i>three-dot</i> menu on the right side of the template entry in the table, then click <i>Download</i>.
-Rename this file to custom-template.xml "
+Rename this file to custom-template.xml.
+      "
     %}
   </li>